Spatial Corp

-Spatial Corporation was founded in 1986, and had one main product: ACIS, the first commercially available 3D modeling kernel.
+Spatial Corporation (formerly Spatial Technology Inc.) was founded in 1986, and had one main product: ACIS, the first commercially available 3D modeling kernel.
 Through subsequent years, Spatial added products to its portfolio that enabled independent software vendors (ISVs), mostly in the industries of computer-aided design (CAD) and computer-aided manufacturing (CAM), known as CAD/CAM, to build applications.
 These components included extensions and updates to the ACIS modeler, visualization products, and acquisitions in translator technology.

 In late 2000, Dassault Systèmes purchased Spatial and made it a subsidiary.

 Flagship products

 The firm's flagship products include these programs: